JL00001/PF525-Parameter-Writer/README.md

 This is my personal code base for a project I work on in the slow times during work.
 Rapid deployment of Power Flex 525 parameters.
 This will load in a Excel file and write out the parameter values to their respected parameter at their respected drive IP

 # WHY
-Because Rockwell didn't have a way to deploy parameters on mass or a way to audit parameters across the network; and my employer's way of setting parameters was by hand.
-This lead to only the very necessary parameters being set and those not absolutely required for drive operation being passed over.
+Because Rockwell didn't have a way to deploy parameters on mass or a way to audit parameters across the network; and my employer's way is to set parameters by hand.
+This lead to only the very necessary parameters being set and those not absolutely required for drive operation being forgotten.

 This may seem like a trivial issue; but when you are installing 400 Power Flex 525 on one area of a site, then you will understand why I created this